mustafabin/intergalactic-bounty-hunters/README.md

 1. Change into the new directory.
 1. Fulfill the listed requirements.

-Starter code is available in [`lib/challenge.md`](lib/challenge.md).
+Starter code is available in [`lib/`](lib/).
 You are required to turn in your submission by making a pull request on the original repository.

-Unless otherwise specified on the calendar or by an instructor, homework is due the next morning by 9:00am.
+Submissions are due by the time on your cohort calendar.

 ## Requirements

-Work through the prompts in `challenge.md`, answering each in the markdown file.
+Work through the prompts in `index.js`, answering each prompt.

 ## Plagiarism